billyfish/eirods-dav/README.md

 directives.

 * **DavRodsHTMLListingClass**:
-The list of collections and data objects displayed by Davrods are within an HTML table.
+The list of collections and data objects displayed by Eirods-dav are within an HTML table.
 If you wish to specify CSS classes for this table, you can use this directive.
 For instance, if you wish to use the CSS classes called *table* and *table-striped*, then you could use the following